 Aniela Piasecka is a dance artist with a strong practical anchoring in collaborative and interdisciplinary contemporary artistic contexts.
-A motivation to question the delineation of artistic practices and our singular understandings of authorship underpins her practice and current reflections.
+A motivation to question the delineation of artistic practices and our singular and individualistic understandings of authorship underpins her work.
 Frequently working with thematics then medium, her methods favour flexibility and ease of movement between artistic disciplines and contexts.

 See Aniela's work online: